“It’s not just a way of making money. It’s an institution.”

 Daniel has been trained as an actor with Peer Productions and is now set to begin studying at the Manchester School of Theatre.
 He has also had writing, acting and directing credits in amateur theatre while acting, composing and directing for regional tours.
 The Peterborough Theatre Company is now his long-term project, and he hopes to have it established after his graduation in Manchester.
 But with the Covid-19 pandemic currently gripping the UK, the arts have endured serious difficulties.
 Many employees have lost jobs, and the Shakespeare Globe and National Theatre were at one point predicted to close doors.

 Last week the government threw the arts a lifeline and announced a £1.5bn package to aid the survival of the arts sector.
 I sat down with Daniel to discuss the future of the theatre industry and the challenges it faces.

-When discussing the benefits of the package, Daniel told me that the money was much more than he expected.
-“It’s been a long time coming, and a lot of time in the dark on our own as we faced the unfortunate reality of losing jobs and businesses going under.
-I’m happy that Oliver Dowden has finally given something back,’ Daniel told me.
+When discussing the benefits of the package, Daniel told me that the money was much more than he expected: “It’s been a long time coming, and a lot of time in the dark on our own as we faced the unfortunate reality of losing jobs and businesses going under.
+I’m happy that Oliver Dowden has finally given something back”.
 As a result of the nationwide lockdown, theatres have taken a significant financial hit.
 “The industry relies so heavily on ticket sales and has desperately needed a cash injection.
 The package is very welcome, if a bit slow.
-But it’s better late than never”, said Daniel.
-He was keen to highlight that money must also go to those who are too often overlooked.
-“It can’t just go to the major theatres, it has to go to freelancers, employees, actors and house staff as well.
+But it’s better late than never”, Daniel tells me.
+He was keen to highlight that money must also go to those who are too often overlooked: “It can’t just go to the major theatres, it has to go to freelancers, employees, actors and house staff as well.
 There are so many people behind the scenes.”